What you need to know

 • Vedolizumab SC: 108 mg every 2 weeks

-• Monitoring: TB, viral hepatitis, HIV, etc.; assess response by week 14
+• Monitoring: TB, viral hepatitis, HIV; check response by week 14

-• ECCO Note: Gut-selective; used for moderate-severe Crohn’s or UC after other therapies.
+• ECCO Note: Gut‑selective; for moderate–severe UC or CD after other therapy.

 IL‑12/23 & IL‑23 Inhibitors (Ustekinumab, Risankizumab, Mirikizumab, etc.)

-• Monitoring: CBC, LFT, TB screening; general infection screening
+• Monitoring: CBC, LFT, TB screen; infection checks

-• ECCO Note: Effective for moderate-severe disease; can be an alternative after anti-TNF failure.
+• ECCO Note: Works in moderate–severe disease; option after anti‑TNF failure.

 JAK Inhibitors (Tofacitinib, Filgotinib, Upadacitinib)